 Fighting Addiction Yourself is Difficult.
 Let Our Experts Help!

 All drugs that are abused will lead to withdrawal symptoms, but the severity and symptoms are going to vary from one person to another.
 Some of these variables can include the last dose that was ingested, what the regular dose of Ritalin is, how long Ritalin was consumed, and the person’s age and weight.

 Ritalin withdrawal can ultimately result in a crash.
 The crash is when your brain acclimates to the chemicals that Ritalin provides, and in turn, stops producing them on its own.
 When you stop using Ritalin, it can produce a “crash” because your body lacks dopamine.

 Someone who has developed a dependence on Ritalin, pushing them to abuse large doses will experience different effects.
 The most common is the reverse effects of Ritalin.
-These may include: